preciofishbone/OmniaFx/docs/cli/README.md

 With alert rules, it's possible to map a service id to one or many alert rules and then deploy an extension that has the service id to a tenant.
 This makes the Application Insight of this tenant has appropriate alert rules.
 ## omnia alertrules new

 Create a new alert rule for a service id in an extension.
+With the WebTest template, you can setup a ping test for all tenants.

 ##### Example<a id="example-alertrules-new"></a>
 ```